The Bank of New York Mellon Corporation (BK) CEO Todd Gibbons on Q1 2020 Results - Earnings Call Transcript

 Todd Gibbons - Chief Executive Officer

-Mike Santomassino - Chief Financial Officer
+Mike Santomassimo - Chief Financial Officer

 Conference Call Participants